BKhurshid/PairedUp/_README.md

+Notes: File upload prone to error.
+Works but causes error after about 30 seconds.

 Instructions On How To User Site:
 1) npm install and bower install.
 Also, install mongod if you don't already have it.